molloy-lab/TREE-QMC/tutorial/README.md

 Weighting quartets by branch support and branch length (hybrid)
 ---
 Weighting quartets by branch support and branch length (hybrid mode) was originally proposed in [Weighted ASTRAL](https://doi.org/10.1093/molbev/msac215), referred to as **wASTRAL-h**.
-This approach can also be used with wQTREE-QMC (referred to as **wQTREE-QMC-h**) by using the `-w 2` flag, along with the `-r` flag to specify the minimum and maximum values that branch support can take on.
+This approach can also be used with wQTREE-QMC (referred to as **wQTREE-QMC-h**) by using the `-w h` flag, along with the `-r` flag to specify the minimum and maximum values that branch support can take on.
 ```
 ../wTREE-QMC \
-	-w 2 \
+	-w h \
 	-r 0 100 \
 	-i avian_uce_trees_3679.tre \
 	-o wtreeqmc-h.tre